-Applications are considered on a rolling basis within the deadlines outlined below.
+Applications are reviewed on a rolling basis within the deadlines outlined below.
 It is highly recommended that you apply early to ensure the processing time can be completed and consideration be given for scholarship or university/college funding.
-Upon receiving all of the required credentials, the application will be reviewed individually by the appropriate department.
+Upon receiving all required credentials, the application will be reviewed individually by the appropriate department.

 Graduate Program Requirements

-- An undergraduate degree in engineering from an ABET-accredited or equivalent institution.
-Students with an undergraduate degree in a related field will also be considered for admission, though pre-requisite coursework may need to be completed prior to enrolling.
+- A bachelor's degree in engineering from an ABET-accredited or equivalent institution.
+Students with an undergraduate degree in a non-engineering field will be considered for admission, though pre-requisite coursework may need to be completed prior to enrolling.
 Non-engineering degree holders are encouraged to contact the Admissions office prior to enrolling at email@example.com.

-- For applicants to the doctoral program, a master’s degree is preferred, though not required.
+- In the Ph.D. program a master’s degree is preferred but not required.

-- For applicants whose native language is not English must submit official results from the TOEFL or IELTS exam is required with the following minimum scores: 79 on the internet-based TOEFL OR a 6.5 on the academic version of the IELTS.
+- Applicants whose native language is not English must submit official results from the TOEFL or IELTS exam.
+The minimum scores required are 79 on the TOEFL or a 6.5 on the IELTS.

-- Official GRE score report sent directly from the Educational Testing Agency (ETS).
+- Official results from the GRE exam.
 Temple University’s institutional code is 2906.

-- Official results from the TOEFL exam for applicants whose native language is not English, the TOEFL or the academic-version of the IELTS exam is required.
-TOEFL scores must be submitted directly from the testing agency.
-Students who have taken the IELTS can submit a photocopy of their score results.
+- Official results from the TOEFL exam for applicants whose native language is not English.
+TOEFL scores must be reported directly from the testing agency using code 2906.
+Applicants who have taken the IELTS can submit a photocopy of their results.

 Mail official documents and transcripts directly to the following address: